hed-hog/development/lib/libs/person/README.md

 #### `getAddressTypes(locale: string, paginationParams: PaginationDTO)`

-- **Description**: Retrieves paginated address types, including translations based on the specified locale.
+- **Description**: Retrieves paginated address types, including translation based on the specified locale.
 - **Parameters**:
-  - `locale`: The locale code to filter the translations for address type names.
+  - `locale`: The locale code to filter the translation for address type names.
   - `paginationParams`: Pagination parameters like page and limit.

 #### `getAddressTypeById(id: number)`